Identification of taxon through classification with partial reject options: Model selection using cross-validation

 We will now examplify usage of cross validation with $\kappa=10$ folds for model selection.
 At hand we have a data set over two subspecies of Common chiffchaff (\emph{Phylloscopus collybita}).
 Each subspecies has $q=9$ continuous traits measured.
 Although they are measured to half millimeters, we will regard them as perfect observations ($\cDobs = \cD$), since the rounding bias is extremely small.
-Moreover we have two binary covariates (age and season), and we are interested in which combination of covariates and traits that best predicts the subspecies of a new bird.
+Moreover we have two binary covariates (\textit{age} and \textit{season}), and we are interested in which combination of covariates and traits that best predicts the subspecies of a new bird.
 We will consider models with one covariate, both covariates and both covariates including an interaction term, meaning that the number of predictors $p$ ranges from 1 to 3.

-For each covariate scenario, we fit a model with one trait, for each trait in turn, and then choose the one with the highest $R^{\texttt{cv}}$ value.
+For each covariate scenario, we fit a model $m$ with one trait, for each trait in turn, and then choose the one with the highest $R^{\texttt{cv}}$ value, based on the reward function \eqref{reward1}.
 Keeping this trait, we then add another trait and repeat the procedure, and keep the two traits that yield the highest $R^{\texttt{cv}}$ value.
 The procedure is repeated until we have a model with 8 traits, and for each step, the value of $R^{\texttt{cv}}$ is stored.
+We used the weights $w_i = n_i / \sum_{k=1}^N n_k$ for all $i$, and put $\rho =1$ and $\tau = 0$, i.e. used the classifier in \eqref{class1} in the computation of $R^{\texttt{cv}}$.

-The main reason for doing this forward selection-like procedure is to reduce the number of models that are fitted from about $(2^9-1)\cdot 4 \cdot 10 = 20440$ (if every combination of traits was tried) to $(9+8+\ldots+1)\cdot 4\cdot 10 = 1800$.
+The main reason for doing this forward selection-like procedure is to reduce the number of models that are fitted from about $(2^9-1)\cdot 4 \cdot 10 = 20440$ (if every trait combination is tried) to $(9+8+\ldots+1)\cdot 4\cdot 10 = 1800$.
 Also, for each included trait, if the value of $R^{cv}$ does not increase, we may choose a more parsimonious model.

 Figure \ref{cvplot} shows a plot of how $R^{\texttt{cv}}$ changes with the number of included traits for the various covariate combinations.